 Key findings from RAND Health Report and additional research supporting Full Practice Authority in Ohio.

-- As many as 1.5 million Ohio residents would potentially report better access to care.
+- 1.5 Million Ohio residents would potentially report better access to care.